jamescrosbie/Rcodeclub/readme.md

 # R Coding Club
 ## 12 August 2020

-Teaching how to do basic defensive programming.
+Teaching how to do basic of Testing Code.
 1. Run-time tests using the assertive package;
 2. Stopifnot
 3. Unit-tests using the testthat package